Start working closely with Bridget. Dig deeper...

 There is nothing more conducive to confidence and happiness in life, than doing what we told ourselves we would do, and finishing that book.
 That’s the moment when we stick our flag on the summit of Everest.

-The mentoring scheme runs from October- September.
-There are ten places each year.
-(2016-2017 is full.
-I am now taking bookings for 2017-2018.)
+The mentoring scheme runs over twelve months.
+It has two intakes each year: October (going on until the following September), and March (going on until February).
+There are ten places available in each intake.
 The scheme is composed of twelve hour-long sessions (one a month), via Skype/telephone or in person.
 The process is tailored to individual needs, and offers:

 - Writing skills